-Clear written information tells parents what the student knows, what they can do and how they can improve.
-Written comments about student achievement should complement the judgements made and the corresponding five point scale ratings.
+Clear written information tells parents where the student is in their learning, what they can do and gives advice on what the next steps in the student’s learning will be.
+Written comments about student achievement should complement the judgements made and the corresponding five point rating assigned.

 Descriptions of strengths and recommendations for improvement provide the more detailed information on specific areas of the student’s achievement.
 This information also identifies those areas in which the student needs to be further assisted or extended.
 When this is the case, the student report should clearly describe what the school will do to support the student.